Punchestown Festival day three | Klassical Dream & Energumene star in Willie Mullins 299/1 five-timer

-A review of the pick of the action from day three of the Punchestown Festival as Energumene and Klassical Dream starred in Willie Mullins-trained five-timer.
+A review of all the action from day three of the Punchestown Festival as Energumene and Klassical Dream starred in a Willie Mullins-trained five-timer.

 Energumene claimed his second Grade One triumph with a smooth performance from the front in the Ryanair Novice Chase.